hamna-khalil/hamna-khalil/README.md

-Hi there!
+Hi!

 My name is Hamna Khalil and I am currently pursuing a bachelor's degree in Software Engineering from Fatima Jinnah Women University.
-Moreover, I am also working as a volunteer with IEEE, MLSA Women Tech Hub and Read Pakistan.
+Moreover, I am also a core team member at GDSC-FJWU(Google Developer Student Club-FJWU) and IEEE-FJWU(Institute of Electrical and Electronics Engineers-FJWU)

 <!---
 hamna-khalil/hamna-khalil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.